 I look at the clock again.
 How is it that time already?
-Where had the last 45 minutes gone?
+Where have the last 45 minutes gone?
 I’m scrambling to finish the task I am doing, one of about a thousand that requires me to do it, my hands and my feet, and not anyone else.
-My pace quickens as I throw in another load of laundry, picking up items on the way to be distributed to their original places.
+My pace quickens as I throw inContinue reading “A Writer’s Campaign: Laundry, Essays, and Pressing On Toward the Goal”